ocrmypdf/OCRmyPDF/docs/languages.rst

 Windows users
 =============

-The Tesseract installer provided by Chocolatey includes only language.
+The Tesseract installer provided by Chocolatey currently includes only english language.
 To install other languages, please download the respective language pack (.traineddata file) from https://github.com/tesseract-ocr/tessdata/ and place it in `C:\\Program Files\\Tesseract-OCR\\tessdata`.